Capsular Contracture & Breast Implant

 Long-Term Results

 The results of this procedure are long-lasting.
 A good follow-up plan is necessary.
-Additional surgery to further improve the appearance is unlikely unless a contracture recurs.
+Additional surgery to further improve the appearance is unlikely unless an implant is replaced and a subsequent contracture recurs.
 All breast need good long term follow-up for evaluation of breast disease by your practitioner of choice.